themesberg/flowbite/content/components/drawer.md

 ## Body scrolling

-By default, body scrolling is disabled when the drawer is visible, however, you can choose to enable it using the `data-drawer-body-scrolling="{true|false}"` data attribute.
+By default, body scrolling is disabled when the drawer is visible, however, you can choose to enable it using the `data-fb-drawer-body-scrolling="{true|false}"` data attribute.

 ### Disabled (default)